-Beginning on February 15, 2023, a notification letter will be mailed to the Maine resident in accordance with Me.
+Today, October 20, 2023, a notification letter is being mailed via First Class mail to the additional Maine residents involved in accordance with Me.
 Rev. Stat.
 Tit.
-10, §1348 via United States First-Class mail.
-A copy of the notification letter is enclosed.
-The Maine resident is being offered one year of access to a credit monitoring and identity theft protection solution.
+10, § 1348.2 A copy of the notification letter is attached.
+The Maine residents are being offered one year of access to a credit monitoring and identity theft protection solution.
+In addition, a dedicated, toll-free call center has been established that individuals can call to obtain more information regarding the incident.

-To help prevent something like this from happening again, steps are being taken to further enhance the security of the network.
+To help prevent something like this from happening again, steps have been and are being taken to further enhance the security of the network of the Location.